laszewsk/deprecated-osmi/README.md

   pip install pip -U
   time pip install -r $EXEC_DIR/requirements.txt # takes about 1m21s
   cms help
+  # you may need to pip uninstall cloudmesh-common -y
+  # and then run the time pip install command again
+  # because we use the git committed common not the pypi
 ```

 ### 3.5 Build Tensorflow Serving, Haproxy, and OSMI Images